 Capital Improvement Reserve Fund.
-Amounts shall be deposited into the System Projects Capital Improvement Reserve Account or one or more Campus Project Capital Improvement Reserve Accounts in the Capital Improvement Reserve Fund from the Revenue Fund as provided in the Trust Agreement to the extent provided in any Supplemental Trust Agreement or as directed in a certificate of an Authorized Officer of the Authority.
+Amounts shall be deposited into the System Projects Capital Improvement Reserve Accounts in the Capital Improvement Reserve Fund from the Revenue Fund as provided in the Trust Agreement to the extent provided in any Supplemental Trust Agreement or as directed in a certificate of an Authorized Officer of the Authority.
 Amounts not subject to the lien of the Trust Agreement may be deposited by the Authority in any Account in the Capital Improvement Reserve Fund at any time.
 The Authority may apply amounts in the System Projects Capital Improvement Reserve Account to Project Costs of any System Project and may apply amounts in a Campus Project Capital Improvement Reserve Account to Project Costs of any Campus Project located at the State University to which said Account relates.
 In connection with the financing of a Campus Project at a State University with respect to which a Campus Project Capital Improvement Account has not yet been established, the applicable Supplemental Trust Agreement shall establish a Campus Project Capital Improvement Reserve Account for such State University.